rabbitmq/rabbitmq-delayed-message-exchange/README.md

 Binary builds are distributed [via GitHub releases](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases).

-As with all 3rd party plugins, the `.ez` file must be placed into a [node's plugins directory](https://rabbitmq.com/plugins.html#plugin-directories) and be readable by the effective user of the RabbitMQ process.
+As with all 3rd party plugins, the `.ez` file must be copied into a [node's plugins directory](https://rabbitmq.com/plugins.html#plugin-directories) with sufficient permissions for the effective user of the RabbitMQ process to load it from disk.

 To find out what the plugins directory is, use `rabbitmq-plugins directories`